decodejacques/html-css-workshop/problem12/README.md

 It does not need to be pixel perfect

-## Submission

-It will automatically be submitted the next time you push.

 ## Reference

 You will need to use the display css property and set it to flex.
 Furthermore, you will need the following properties: